 The conversion rate is the number of visitors who performed the desired action, e.g., completed registration or purchased a yearly subscription, divided by the number of those who had the opportunity.
 One may even call it the ultimate KPI for UX designers: an optimization based on this figure can dramatically improve the sales numbers.

-For example, creators of a landing page may need to conduct user tests to understand why specific components of its UX and UI convince users to accept the offer or drive them away.
 Brand elements and accessibility are also relevant.
 If the number of conversions grew after a visual design change, and you can measure that user experience KPI accurately, you can also be confident the change made an impact.

 The drop-off rate, the opposite of conversion, generally shows how many people left the conversion funnel without performing the desired action.